MuKonqi/apiutaller/README.md

 You must set up variables in apiutaller.py.

+In the README.md you have to say or specify that the user should run the apiutaller with root user.

 ### TEAfa is used as application to be an example.
 ## Dependencies:
 Python3